se-tuebingen/effect-jit-artifact/README.md

   (multiple implementations and benchmarks are possible, see below in Benchmarking).
 - Run `./run getcmd <implementation> <benchmark>` to get the command used to run a certain benchmark (including, e.g., `node`, but excluding `hyperfine`)
+- To get a list of available implementations, run `./run list-langs`.
+To get a list of available benchmarks, run `./run list-benchmarks`.

 ## Benchmarking